Pseudo-Anosov maps with small stretch factors on punctured surfaces: Uniform Bounds

 Since $\gcd(c,n)=\gcd(c,k)= \gcd(n,k)=1$, the above equations imply that $nk|\ell$.
 Therefore

-2) There is exactly one exceptional edge in the cycle $\mathcal{C}$.
-The initial vertex of this exceptional edge can be one of $u_{0,1}$, $ u_{0,-1}$, $u_{1,0}$ or $u_{-1,0}$ .We analyse each case separately. \\ a) If the initial vertex is $u_{0,1}$.
-Recall that:
+\item If there is exactly one exceptional edge in the cycle $\mathcal{C}$: The initial vertex of this exceptional edge is one of $u_{0,1}$, $ u_{0,-1}$, $u_{1,0}$ or $u_{-1,0}$.
+We analyse each case separately. \\ \begin{enumerate} \item If the initial vertex is $u_{0,1}$.
+Recall

-Again $x_{\ell+1}=x_1$ implies the following congruence relations:
+Again $x_{\ell+1}=x_1$ implies the following congruence relations

-From the first equation we deduce that $n | \ell$, hence we can write $\ell = n \ell' $, where $\ell'$ is a natural number.
-Substituting in the second equation, we obtain that:
+From the first equation we deduce that $n | \ell$, hence we can write $\ell = n \ell' $ where $\ell'$ is a natural number.
+Substituting in the second equation, we obtain that